cauldron/py-semantic-taxonomy/README.md

 This means that we want the following technical capabilities which are missing or more difficult than they need to be in SKOSMOS:

+* A set of validation classes and functions for input data to ensure consistency in how objects are described.
 * Better query performance by optimizing database indices for a small set of needed edges
 * Easy customization of the UI
 * Pluggable search index